-The theme for 2017/18 is Structure, interpreted in its broadest sense – scientifically, symbolically, legally, philosophically, literarily, politically, economically, and sociologically.
-Applications for the 2017/18 Fellowship will open on 20 April 2016.
-Up to 20, three-month fellowships (October-December 2017 and January-March 2018), linked to the annual theme.
-Applicants may be from any academic discipline or professional background involving research, and they may come from anywhere in the world.
-IAS Fellowships include an honorarium, funds for travel, accommodation, subsistence and costs associated with replacement teaching or loss of salary (where appropriate).
+Up to 20, three-month fellowships are available (October-December and January-March) each year.
+Applicants may be from any academic discipline or professional background involving research, and they may come from anywhere in the world (though preference is given to International applicants).
+IAS Fellowships include an honorarium, funds for travel, accommodation, and costs associated with replacement teaching or loss of salary (where appropriate).

-Fellows will contribute to the Institute’s annual theme.The Institute provides its Fellows with a setting that offers them time and freedom to think, away from the demands of their everyday professional lives.
-By recruiting Fellows from all around the world, the IAS also provides an exciting intellectual environment in which thinkers from diverse cultural and disciplinary backgrounds can exchange ideas.
-Fellows will engage and forge strong links with at least one department at Durham, and be given the opportunity to deliver papers at events organised to coincide with the annual theme.
+Durham offers Fellows time and freedom to think, away from the demands of their everyday professional lives.
+By recruiting Fellows from all around the world, the IAS also fosters an exciting intellectual environment in which thinkers from diverse cultural and disciplinary backgrounds can exchange ideas.
+Fellows will engage and forge strong links with at least one department at Durham, and are given the opportunity to deliver papers in many different settings.